Skip to content

 Transportation

 Philadelphia International Airport (PHL) is committed to operating its facilities in an environmentally responsible manner.
 The airport focuses on the following initiatives: Water quality, air quality, noise quality and conservation.
+In a goal to cut greenhouse emissions and work more efficiently, PHL recently celebrated Airport Carbon Accreditation Level 3, one of only 27 airports nationwide to hold that status.

 Travelers looking options in town can walk or rent a bike from one of over 140 Indego bike share stations around the city and pedal through neighborhoods or along the Schuylkill River Trail.